All articles

 These so called “airdrops” happen frequently.
 However, most of the time they are scammers attempting to phish your account information.
 While it is true that sometimes airdrops are legitimate and can be useful, it is important to do research on these tokens to understand what is real and what is just another relentless scammer.

-Since version 24.2.2 of Trezor Suite, the scam air drop tokens are blurred.
+Since version 24.7.X of Trezor Suite, scam airdrop tokens are blurred and sorted into their own "Hidden" section

 A good rule of thumb is that if the token appears as a website address it is a scam.
 You have likely interacted with a DEFI smart contract as this is the most common way scammers can get your address.
 The scam attempts to get you to visit the site and connect your wallet where they can then gain access to your account and steal your funds.
 It is all under the guise that you have tokens worth a lot of money therefore, of course you want to sell them and get the money from a free airdropped token.
 The site tries to get the user to export the private key by exposing the mnemonic seed phrase (and passphrase if enabled) or by interacting with a malicious smart contract such as unlimited token approvals.